Presented by Shreveport Regional Arts Council (SRAC), LA

-November 2 to December 8, 2019 in Shreveport, Louisiana
+November 2 - December 8, 2019

-“Rainbow City” in Shreveport was a place to make new friends and entertain families during a six-week, fun-filled festival, as the people of Shreveport celebrated the grand opening of the City’s first urban greenspace—CADDO COMMON.
-CADDO COMMON is in downtown in the Shreveport Common Neighborhood.
-This exhibition was FREE and open to the public.
+“Rainbow City” in Shreveport was a place to make new friends and entertain families during a six-week, fun-filled festival, as the people of Shreveport celebrated the grand opening of the City’s first urban greenspace—CADDO COMMON, located downtown in the Shreveport Common Neighborhood.

-SRAC brought Sam & Tury to Northwest Louisiana as Artists-In-Residence to share their message and to share RAINBOW CITY.
+SRAC also brought Sam & Tury to Northwest Louisiana as Artists-In-Residence to share their message and to share RAINBOW CITY.
 They worked with area artists, children, neighbors and residents of social service organizations in the neighborhood where the new CADDO COMMON is located to help them see how art has the power to transform a community.